waii-ai/waii-sdk-py/doc/docs/database-module.md

 Database.get_connections(params: GetDBConnectionRequest = GetDBConnectionRequest()) -> GetDBConnectionResponse
 ```

 This method fetches the list of available database connections.
+(You don't need to activate any connection to use this method, because it is not related to any specific connection)

 Response fields: Same as [Modify Connections Response](#response-of-modify-connections)